Codrut112/Shop/README.md

 ![main](https://github.com/Codrut112/Shop/assets/118080484/d9a374b5-8301-4b7c-888c-56ce35c01b4d)

-This app contains an basket with items, you can even a random number of items.
+This app contains an basket with items, you can even add random products in the basket.

 ![cosCrud](https://github.com/Codrut112/Shop/assets/118080484/41cf9872-1381-47ca-9310-ac3eb99d5204)

-Also it generates images at different positions for item you add in the basket.
+Also it generates images at different positions for every item you add in the basket.

 ![images](https://github.com/Codrut112/Shop/assets/118080484/eda88147-ad5f-4b43-b287-2d2867c2c529)